nikhil-12465/AI-Research-Explorer/README.md

 ---

-# 🌐 Deployment( If I use Gemini Api In The Place Of Ollama Which Runs Locally)
+# 🌐 Deployment( Future Changes : If I use Gemini Api In The Place Of Ollama Which Runs Locally)

 Frontend: Vercel

 Backend: Render

-Database: PostgreSQL(In The Place Of Mysql)
+Database: PostgreSQL(In The place Of Mysql)

 Future deployment links: